SUP with the Trees? (3.27.15)

 (For my golden aged friends -“SUP” is slang for “What’s Up?”)

-A lifetime ago (approximately 1988), I worked with elementary age children in an after-school recreation program.
+A lifetime ago (approximately 1988), I worked with elementary aged children in an after-school recreation program.
 We took the children on a field trip to Lewis Ginter Botanical Garden in Lakeside.
-The Children’s Educator was a gentleman named Brian Little, and coincidentally he was my brother’s good friend from college.
+The Children’s Educator was a gentleman named Brian Little and, coincidentally, he was my brother’s good friend from college.
 On this glorious spring day, Brian presented a short educational program for the children about loblolly pine trees.
-All I remember him saying was that loblolly pine trees were very important trees for the forests.
-He sent each of the children, including me, home with a tiny little loblolly pine tree sapling growing inside a Dixie® cup filled with dirt.
+All I remember him saying was that loblolly pine trees were very important foundational trees for the forests.
+He sent each of the children, including me, home with a tiny little loblolly pine tree sapling growing inside a Dixie cup filled with dirt.
 I thought that was the coolest take home gift ever.
 A seed was planted in my heart and soul that day.

-I had a second story home office in this home and watched the new loblolly pine trees that I saved sway and grow.
-As I walked throughout my neighborhood each morning, I marveled and appreciated these skinny, graceful sentries surrounding all of us.
+I created a home office on the second story of this new home and watched the loblolly pine trees that I saved in my new backyard sway and grow.
+As I walked throughout my neighborhood each morning, I marveled and appreciated these tall, thin, graceful sentries surrounding all of us in our community.

 P.S.
-A friend of mine just sent me an incredibly shocking piece of information right after I published this article!
-A company called ArborGen has recently (as of January 26, 2015) gotten approval from the USDA behind closed doors to create genetically modified loblolly pine trees.
-Join me and sign a petition to stop this atrocious modification to Mother Nature.
+A friend just sent me an incredibly shocking piece of information right after I published this article!
+A company called ArborGen has recently (as of January 26, 2015) gotten approval from the USDA in a hush-hush way to create genetically modified loblolly pine trees!